ALASKAN ADVENTURE CRUISE

 Day 2: Tracy Arm Wilderness & Frederick Sound

-At the end of Tracy Arm, a winding fjord with sheer granite walls, hundreds of cascading waterfalls, and some of the largest floating icebergs in all of Alaska, sits the twin Sawyer Glaciers - North Sawyer and South Sawyer.
-The fjord is home to brown and black bears, deer, wolves, harbor seals, birds such as arctic terns and pigeon guillemots, and mountain goats, usually spotted high on the cliffs.
-Later today, move into Frederick Sound - summer feeding ground for the northern hemisphere's largest concentration of humpback whales.
-Keep watch for humpbacks, orca, and Steller sea lions can also be found in the surrounding area.
+Tracy Arm, a winding fjord with sheer granite walls, hundreds of cascading waterfalls, and some of the largest floating icebergs in all of Alaska, sits between the twin Sawyer Glaciers - North Sawyer and South Sawyer.
+The fjord is home to brown and black bears, deer, wolves, harbour seals, birds such as arctic terns and pigeon guillemots, and mountain goats can usually be spotted high on the cliffs.
+Later today, move into Frederick Sound a summer feeding ground for the northern hemisphere's largest concentration of humpback whales.
+Orca's and Steller sea lions can also be found in the surrounding area.

 Day 3: Thomas Bay

-Choose kayaking and a lush forest trek on a scenic rainforest trail, or go big on a roundtrip 11-mile hike to the glacially-fed and rarely visited Patterson Lake for spectacular kayaking in the meltwaters of Patterson Glacier.
+Choose a kayaking trip and a lush forest trek on a scenic rainforest trail, or go big on an 11 mile roundtrip hike to the glacially-fed and rarely visited Patterson Lake for spectacular kayaking in the meltwaters of Patterson Glacier.
 Discover the origin of its "Devil's Country" nickname during a reading from "The Strangest Story Ever Told," about the area's mythical shape-shifting creatures called Kushtaka.

 Day 4: Wrangell Narrows